 For women, the main culprits are progesterone, estrogen, and testosterone.
 Progesterone naturally decreases production around the time women enter menopause.
 When this happens, estrogen becomes more prevalent and often causes low libido in women.
 While testosterone is more prevalent in men, it also serves to heighten sexual response and orgasms in women.
 If women are experiencing low testosterone levels, their sex drive also decreases.

 Testosterone is most often the hormone that impact sexual arousal in men.
 Like women, if men are experiencing low testosterone levels, they are likely also experiencing a low libido.

 Poor nutrition and/or exercise can throw off your hormones and be a cause of low libido in both men and women, so making improvements to both can help.

 Another way to bring your hormones back into homeostasis is through bio-identical hormone replacement therapy.
 Hormones have a unique shape that fits into receptor cells – much like a key fits into a lock.
 Bio-identical hormones are biologically, structurally, and chemically identical to the body’s normal hormones.
 Since their molecular shape is identical to the hormones made by the human body, they’re able to “fit” perfectly into receptor cells.
 With your body back in balance, you may experience an increase in your libido.

 If you are experiencing a low libido, a new medication could be the culprit.
 Certain drugs create physical symptoms that make it difficult to have or enjoy sex, which indirectly impacts your libido.
 Medications that can affect your sex drive include (but are not limited to):

 There’s usually an alternative medication to treat whatever your condition may be.
 Talk to your doctor about switching to a different description.
 Do not just stop taking your medication altogether.

 There are plenty of options out there for people who want to improve their low libido levels.
-If you’d like to learn more, send a message.
+If you’d like to learn more about men’s sexual health in Boston, send a message.
 We’re always happy to help.